 What may an inmate purchase?

 Inmates are allowed to purchase items from the Commissary once each week.
 The Commissary offers a variety of items (food, hygiene, clothing, stamped envelopes, paper, etc.).
 The amount of Commissary items an inmate is allowed to purchase, as well as the type of items he or she is allowed to purchase, is dictated by housing facility and individual privilege level.

 Will the inmate receive all the money I put on his/her books?

 Often the answer is no. Inmate accounts are subject to certain deductions.
 If an inmate does not have sufficient funds in his or her account to cover co-pays for a doctor/physician assistant or dental visit, a prescription or has outstanding fines or restitution, 60 percent of incoming funds may be applied to those obligations.

 Medical co-pays are posted to inmate accounts on a weekly basis.
 If there are sufficient funds in the account to cover co-pay costs, those funds will be deducted.
 If there are insufficient funds to cover the co-pay, a deduction will automatically be placed on the offender's account, which will take 60 percent of any incoming funds.
 Inmates are not denied medical services due to an inability to pay.

 Will you tell me if/when my money is received?

-There is only certain account information made public by inmate accounting.
-Staff can tell you if a money order/cashier's check has been received and placed on the account - as long as you know the sender's name and amount of the money order/cashier's check.
-Staff will not provide information regarding an offender's account balance, how much an offender owes on deductions, who else might be placing funds on the offender's books, or if the offender is sending out any funds elsewhere.
+There is only certain account information that may be shared by our Inmate Accounting staff.
+Staff can tell you if a money order/cashier's check has been received and placed in the account as long as you know the sender's name and amount of the money order/cashier's check.
+Staff will not provide information regarding an offender's account balance, how much an offender owes on deductions, who else might be placing funds on the offender's books or if the offender is sending any funds elsewhere.